sbofgayschool/KV2/document/deployment.md

 This page briefly introduces how the system can be deployed.

+**It is suggested that you should deploy at least three Judicators, to make use of the high availability of the system.**

 *This system is mainly designed to be working in docker containerized environment.
 You can still make it work without docker environment, but may have experience the best performance.*